 To study engagement using the retention module:

-- From the Interana UI, click Retention in the left menu.
+- From the Interana UI, click Apps in the left menu, then Retention.

 - Toggle the green after text to before.
 This toggles several settings, creating a valid engagement view for your dataset.